 Brushing twice a day and flossing each night is critical for removing plaque and residual food particles.
 When flossing, it’s important to work the floss along the surfaces between teeth as well as along the gumline.
 If you’re having difficulty cleaning around the braces or flossing the spaces between your teeth, you might want to try using interdental brushes or a floss threader with waxed dental floss.

-If you have questions or concerns about how to maintain good oral hygiene with braces in Richmond, Texas, you can always call 281-342-6311 to talk to a member of our Lee A. Mahlmann, DDS, MS dental team.
+If you have questions or concerns about how to maintain good oral hygiene with braces in Richmond, Texas, you can always call 281-342-6311 to talk to a member of our Mahlmann & Borders Orthodontics dental team.